vatlab/blog/content/post/sos-notebook.md

 numpy `array([3, 5])` respectively.
 Similarly, a Python `DataFrame` is converted to `data.frame` in `R`, `dataset` in SAS, `table` in `Matlab`, `dataframe` in Octave, and nested dictionaries in JavaScript.

-3. Data exchange **might loss information if destination language does not support features of the source kernel**.
+3. Data exchange **might lose information if destination language does not support features of the source kernel**.
 For example, most variables passed to `Bash` will be converted to strings and dataframes passed to Octave will lose row labels because Octave `dataframe` does not support row label.